ryyyysoul/EDMPortfolio/Midterm Task 2/README.md

 - Right-click the dataset in the Queries pane
 - Select Duplicate
 ## **STEP 3 - Clean Salary Data**
+- Select the Salary Estimate column
+- Go to Transform Menu → Extract → Text Before Delimiter
+- Type “(“ and click OK
+- Create two new columns: Min Salary and Max Salary

+Select Salary Estimate column → Add Column Menu → Column from Examples → From Selections

+Type the first min salary value and press Enter (all rows will auto-fill)

+Rename the column to “Min Sal”

+Repeat the process for Max Salary
 ## **STEP 4 - Duplicate Raw Data**
 ## **STEP 5 - Duplicate Raw Data**
 Here are the screenshots showcasing the table transformation process